MrDesjardins/stockgame/README.md

 ## Backlog Top Priorities

-- [ ] Animations are quick and should be configurable using the FPS mechanism.
-E.g. saying this should take 3 seconds to animate and we know we have a TARGET_FPS of 30 so it should take  90 frames to render the whole animation.
 - [ ] Make more test for API endpoints (/solution) by mocking service
 - [ ] New button should clean the UI and have some kind of waiting animation
 - [ ] Make the canvas more responsive (mobile friendly?)
 - [ ] Make the canvas draw with touch (mobile support?)

 ## Backlog Lower Priorities

 - [ ] Animate the score into the canvas making it more "game" like
 - [ ] Make sure the user sent 10 days of prices on the submission
 - [ ] Avoid rendering the Canvas HTML over and over again.
 Should have it once and then just update the canvas